When Is the Best Time

 Location and Tips

-The region is a biodiversity hotspot and has international importance not only for birds also for orchids, bromeliads, and epiphytes.
-It is part of the Choco Andean rainforest corridor; a project to protect the forests from the constant threat of logging and mining.
+The region is a biodiversity hotspot and has international importance for birds and orchids, bromeliads, and epiphytes.
+It is part of the Choco Andean rainforest corridor, a project to protect the forests from the constant threat of logging and mining.

 There is an entrance fee almost everywhere for hiking and birdwatching and also quite often for a guide.
-The advantage due to the fee more reserves were developed, and areas got protected by the locals.
+The advantage is due to the fee, more reserves were developed, and areas got protected by the locals.